emanuel-gf/PLUS_softwaredev_2025_ManecoManeca/A3/readme.txt

 By the end, the matplotlib have a lot of specificities which are not the easiest way, I far prefer ggplot in R to create stunning things than matplotlib.
 However it seens that the pythonical ideology is being well accept between a broad range of niches.

+So far, this is the beginning of the wind vector fields animation.
+The final project proposed